The Hydrostatic Mass Bias and the $\sigma_8$ Tension: A Multi-Probe Forecast for Stage-IV/V Surveys: Fisher Forecast Methodology

 \subsection{Power Spectrum Covariance and Survey Implementation}

-The signal covariance matrix $\mathbf{C}_\ell$ contains all auto- and cross-correlations between three primary probes: thermal Sunyaev-Zel′dovich effect ($y$), galaxy clustering ($\delta_g$), and cosmic shear ($\gamma$), across multiple tomographic bins.
+The signal covariance matrix $\mathbf{C}_\ell$ contains all auto- and cross-correlations between three primary probes: thermal Sunyaev-Zel'dovich effect ($y$), galaxy clustering ($\delta_g$), and cosmic shear ($\gamma$), across multiple tomographic bins.
 For a single tSZ map ($N_y =1$), $N_g$ lens bins, and $N_s$ source bins, the total number of spectra is:

 The covariance matrix block structure is:

 where each entry represents a sub-matrix spanning the relevant tomographic bin combinations.
 The noise covariance $\mathbf{N}_\ell$ includes experimental noise contributions: